max-dingsda/OllamaTools/README.md

 # 🧠 OllamaTools for ComfyUI

 > *“To be honest, most LLM nodes in ComfyUI were just too complicated for me.
+Too many settings, too many possibilities.
 > So I built the kind of tools I wish I had when I started.”*

-ComfyUI has powerful capabilities for working with local LLMs via [Ollama](https://ollama.com), but many existing nodes are complex, poorly documented, or difficult to use for newcomers, or to be honest, people like me
+ComfyUI has powerful capabilities for working with local LLMs via [Ollama](https://ollama.com), but many existing nodes are complex (meainig they provide more options than I can comprehend), poorly documented, or difficult to use for newcomers, or to be honest, people like me

 **This project makes local LLMs easy to use for prompt enhancement and image captioning –**
 No API keys.
 No external tools.
 No headache.